 B ritish-born, New York-based artist Cecily Brown is an integral figure in the current resurgence of painting.
-In November, the Louisiana Museum opened an exhibition to celebrate her work as a part of a succession of shows dedicated to contemporary painters that include Peter Doig and Daniel Richter.
+The Louisiana Museum opened an exhibition to celebrate her work as a part of a succession of shows dedicated to contemporary painters that include Peter Doig and Daniel Richter.

 Curator Anders Kold describes the exhibition, which features drawings, monotypes and paintings, as a "mini-retrospective."
 The monumental exhibition is a display of works produced since 1997 and is the first major European exhibition devoted to Brown's work in several years.